Tornike Shengelia

-Tornike "Toko" Shengelia (თორნიკე შენგელია; born October 5, 1991) is a Georgian professional basketball player for Virtus Bologna.
-At a height of 2.06 m (6 ft 9 in) tall, he plays at the power forward position.
+Tornike "Toko" Shengelia (თორნიკე შენგელია; born 5 October 1991) is a Georgian professional basketball player for FC Barcelona of the Liga ACB and the EuroLeague.
 Shengelia also represents the senior Georgian national team.
 He earned an All-EuroLeague First Team selection in 2018.

 Professional career

 Early career

 From 2008 to 2010, Shengelia played for both Valencia Basket and its junior team, Valencia BC Sunny Delight.
 In 2010, he signed with Spirou Charleroi of Belgium, who later loaned him to VOO Verviers-Pepinster for the 2010–11 season.
 In August 2011, it was announced that he would play for Spirou Charleroi in 2011–12.

 Brooklyn Nets (2012–2014)

 Shengelia was selected with the 54th overall pick in the 2012 NBA draft by Philadelphia 76ers.
 He was later traded to the Brooklyn Nets on draft night.
 In July 2012, he joined the Nets for the 2012 NBA Summer League.
 In 5 games, he averaged 10.2 points and 3.6 rebounds per game.

 On July 24, 2012, Shengelia signed with the Nets.
 During his rookie and sophomore seasons, he had multiple assignments with the Springfield Armor of the NBA D-League.